Skip to main content

 • Issue you with an emergency travel document to get you home.

-We’ll do our best to help you as quickly as possible but this can take some time.
+We’ll do our best to help as quickly as possible but this can take some time.
 Your location and circumstances may limit the help we can give you.
 As Ireland does not have an Embassy or Consulate in Eritrea there may be additional complications in processing and application for a new passport.

 Climate